MOTHER'S DAY SPECIALS! SHOW ME MORE

 Publisher's Status: Active

-Gail Jones lives in Sydney.
-She has written short stories and novels and has been short listed for major national and international awards such as the Man Booker Prize and the Miles Franklin Award.
+Gail Jones is one of Australia’s most celebrated writers.
+She is the author of two short-story collections and ten novels, and has been shortlisted for major national and international awards including the Man Booker Prize and the Miles Franklin Award.
+Her work has been translated into several languages and has received numerous literary awards including the 2023 ARA Historical Novel Prize for Salonika Burning.
+Originally from Western Australia, she now lives in Sydney.
 Nicole Nabout is a Melbourne-based actor who has worked across film, television and stage.
 She has appeared Blue Heelers, The Librarians, Miss Fisher’s Murder Mysteries, Wentworth, Nowhere Boys and Offspring.
 Her stage credits include Much Ado About Nothing and Midsummer Night’s Dream for The Australian Shakespeare Company.
 Nicole has also previously narrated The Orchard by Eva Tatina and Losing Face by George Haddad.

 Reviews for Salonika Burning